 2.5.1 Egg to the first summer at sea

-We considered four covariates hypothesized to impact juvenile salmon productivity from the egg stage to the end of their first summer at sea, including the mean spawner size trend from the parent generation, Yukon River flow rates, cumulative degree days for sea surface temperatures in the Northern Bering Sea and pollock recruitment index.
-We included the mean trend in spawner size at age for spawners that returned during the juvenile brood year.
-Size at age can impact reproduction potential and affect productivity.
+We considered four covariates hypothesized to impact juvenile salmon productivity from the egg stage to the end of their first summer at sea, including the mean spawner size trend from the parent generation, Yukon River flow rates, cumulative degree days for sea surface temperatures in the NBS, and pollock recruitment index.
+We included the mean trend in spawner size-at-age for spawners since size-at-age can impact reproduction potential and affect productivity.
 We hypothesized a positive relationship between size and productivity where bigger fish produce more offspring and have greater reproductive success (Ohlberger et al. 2020, Oke et al. 2020, Feddern et al. 2024).
-The Alaska Department of Fish and Game (ADFG) conducts standardized salmon escapement surveys across Alaska where they have recorded salmon length, sex and age since the 1990’s.
-This information is publicly available (Supplemental Table 1).
-We compiled Yukon River Chum salmon age and length data spanning 2000-2021 from project sites with current timeseries and estimated a common trend in size at age using a dynamic factor analysis (DFA) (Text S1.1, Table SXX).
+We compiled Yukon River fall Chum salmon age and length data spanning 2000-2021 from escapement projects in the Yukon River drainage with current timeseries and estimated a common trend in size at age using a dynamic factor analysis (DFA) (Text S1.1, Table SXX).
+These age and length data are collected routinely by ADF&G and are publicly available (Supplemental Table 1).

 We included the Yukon River mainstem mean flow for May and June.
-We hypothesized that increased river flow has a negative relationship with productivity as it makes juvenile foraging more difficult (Neuswanger et al. 2015).
-A majority of juvenile Chum leave the lower Yukon River Delta by the end of June and occasionally into July, depending on ice break up phenology (Miller & Weiss 2023).
-Given this outmigration timing, Yukon River flow rates in May and June are the most likely to impact juvenile feeding and address this hypothesis.
-We acquired monthly flow data (cubic feet per second) from a gage hosted by the USGS at Pilot Station, AK, along the Lower Yukon River (Table 2, Table S1).
+We hypothesized that increased river flow has a negative relationship with productivity as it makes foraging more difficult for smolts (Neuswanger et al. 2015).
+The majority of Chum smolt leave the lower Yukon River Delta by the end of June and occasionally into July, depending on ice break up phenology (Miller & Weiss 2023).
+Given this outmigration timing, Yukon River flow rates in May and June are the most likely to impact feeding and address this hypothesis.
+We acquired monthly flow data (cubic feet per second) from a gauge hosted by the USGS at Pilot Station, AK, along the Lower Yukon River (Table 2, Table S1).

-We included Northern Bering Sea Summer (NBS) cumulative degree days (CDD) to represent the temperature conditions preceding the NBS survey and represent ecosystem conditions for the first couple months fish are at sea.
+We included NBS cumulative degree days (CDD) to represent the temperature conditions preceding the NBS survey and represent ecosystem conditions for the juvenile’s first summer at sea.
 We hypothesized a positive relationship between temperature and juvenile productivity, as suggested by empirical studies in the Bering Sea and bioenergetics modeling in Japan (Iino et al. 2022, Farley et al. 2024).
-The hypothesized positive relationship may arise if warmer temperatures enhance juvenile salmon growth rates as they enter the marine environment which can reduce size selective mortality and lead to greater survival (Beamish & Mahnken 2001, Farley et al. 2024).
+The hypothesized positive relationship may arise if warmer temperatures enhance juvenile salmon growth rates as they enter the marine environment which can reduce size-selective mortality and lead to greater survival (Beamish & Mahnken 2001, Farley et al. 2024).
 To calculate CDD we used the daily mean NBS SST, publicly available on the Alaska Fisheries Information Network (AKFIN).
-We summed temperature from June to August for each year brood year +1 to align with when juvenile salmonids would experience the temperature conditions.
+We summed temperature from June to August for each year to align with when juvenile salmonids would experience the temperature conditions (brood year +1).

-We included the EBS walleye pollock (Gadus chalcogrammus) recruitment index from the pollock stock assessment to represent changes in salmon prey availability during the first summer at sea (Ianelli et al. 2023).
-While juvenile Chum salmon consume multiple fish species, forage fish typically have patchy distributions making them difficult to survey and estimate reliable indices, thus the pollock recruitment index represents robust prey index for juvenile Chum salmon, and typically are the most abundant species in the forage fish biomass (Hollowed et al. 2012).
-Young pollock represent a high-quality prey source for juvenile Chum (Farley & Moss 2009, Moss et al. 2009, Kaga et al. 2013).
-High quality prey sources are important for lipid accumulation and can lead to greater growth and productivity (Myers et al. 2009, Kaga et al. 2013, Farley et al. 2024).
+We included the eastern Bering Sea walleye pollock (Gadus chalcogrammus) recruitment index to represent changes in salmon prey availability during the first summer at sea (Ianelli et al. 2023).
+While juvenile Chum salmon consume multiple fish species, forage fish typically have patchy distributions making them difficult to survey and estimate reliable indices.
+Juvenile pollock are typically the most abundant species in the forage fish biomass (Hollowed et al. 2012), thus the pollock recruitment index represents a robust prey index for juvenile Chum salmon.
+Young pollock represent a high-quality prey source for juvenile Chum (Farley & Moss 2009, Moss et al. 2009, Kaga et al. 2013), andthese high quality prey sources are important for lipid accumulation which can lead to greater growth and productivity (Myers et al. 2009, Kaga et al. 2013, Farley et al. 2024).